Xerophayze/splitter/README.md

     - Enter a custom size if needed.
     - Enter the number of images across and high.
     - Optionally, enter a name for the destination folder.
 If left blank, the folder will be named after each image file.
+    - Check the "Maintain source image format" checkbox to keep the original format of the source images.
     - Click the "Start Processing" button to split and resize the images.

 ## Script Details